The Cold Chain Solution — Compliance and Implementation Guide

 Basic concepts

-1. Refrigeration Unit: The refrigeration system installed on a straight/box/rigid truck, trailer, or van used to regulate and adjust the temperature of the cargo.
+- Refrigeration unit: The refrigeration system installed on a straight/box/rigid truck, trailer, or van used to regulate and adjust the temperature of the cargo.

-5. IOX-COLD or IOX-COLD RUGGED: the IOX device that connects the GO device to the refrigeration units
+- IOX-COLD or IOX-COLD RUGGED: The IOX device that connects the GO device to the refrigeration units

-9. Threshold: The temperature range within which the setpoint temperature is allowed to vary above or below to avoid cargo spoilage.
-In order words, the safe temperature range for the cargo.
+- Threshold: The temperature range within which the setpoint temperature is allowed to vary above or below to avoid cargo spoilage.
+In other words, the safe temperature range for the cargo.

-11. MyInstall: The tool used to verify GO device and IOX-COLD/IOX-COLD RUGGED installation, and needed to send the necessary configuration to the IOX-COLD/IOX-COLD RUGGED to communicate with the refrigeration units.
-It is mandatory to use this tool once the devices are installed.
+- MyInstall: The tool used to verify GO device and IOX-COLD/IOX-COLD RUGGED installation, and needed to send the necessary configuration to the IOX-COLD/IOX-COLD RUGGED to communicate with the refrigeration units.
+It is mandatory to use this tool once the devices are installed to ensure they are correctly configured to transmit the proper telematics data.

 Understanding the offered features

-Via the MyGeotab Cold Chain solution, Geotab delivers real-time temperature monitoring, custom alerts, proof of delivery reporting, and hardware error code detection to improve cold chain operations.
+Via the MyGeotab Cold Chain solution, Geotab delivers real-time temperature monitoring, custom alerts, proof of delivery reporting, and hardware error code detection.

 The Cold Chain solution offers two views: real-time and historical.

 !
-IMPORTANT: Ensure that thermographs and/or refrigeration units are checked for compatibility before the solution is installed.
-To perform this check, see the Pre-deployment steps below.
+IMPORTANT: Ensure you check for compatibility before installing the solution.
+To perform this check, refer to the Pre-deployment steps in this guide.

 Differences between regions